Non-Profits & Technology: Strategies, Systems, and Security Best Practices for Success

 There are many large cloud vendors now offering customized, industry-specific solutions that can remove data silos, optimize resources, and amplify operations.
 By exploring alternative options and embracing new innovations, it is possible to leverage business intelligence solutions that offer results-driven solutions versus constant challenges.

 Information security remains top of mind for non-profit executives, specifically, how to mitigate risk and protect an organization given budget constraints.

-With more than 2,000 attacks carried out in June alone by the malware *ExPetr*, and in the wake of WannaCry earlier this year, preparation is key to effectively prevent ransomware and cyberattacks.
+For instance, with more than 2,000 attacks carried out last summer by the malware *ExPetr*, and after WannaCry last year, preparation is key to effectively prevent ransomware and cyberattacks.
 As cyber threats continue to rise, and become a new reality, there are budget-friendly fundamental steps your organization should take to protect your non-profit from becoming a victim of the next major malware crisis.

 One of the best ways to prepare your non-profit is to stay current with all appropriate software and system updates.
 Additionally, be sure to verify that updates are initiated by a trusted source.
 Further, you can check to make sure you are backing up all critical data, and also validate that you can properly recover and retain historical data.

 Critical components of cyber preparedness also include employee education, and having a pre-established response plan in the unfortunate event of a breach.
 By teaching employees to “think before clicking”, you can establish an organization-wide, risk-conscious culture.

 Technology can be a powerful tool to promote favorable outcomes when solutions are properly aligned with the objectives of the non-profit organization.
 By assessing technology in relation to business goals, evaluating industry-specific solutions, and following information security protocols, non-profits can use technology to help facilitate growth and solve mission-critical challenges.